mdhaashim786/Web_form_Login2explore/README.md

 ##
 **Release history**
 JsonPowerDB: Release
 Major development and release happened during Covid-19 pandemic in lockdown period.
 This release Added very useful APIs (1) Started supporting GEOSpatial APIs - with serverless features.
 (2) SET & SET_ALL command API to serve both PUT and UPDATE with soft-unique-key implementation.
 (3) Serverless universal Big Counter / Accumulator API.
+##
+**Scope of the project**
+This project gives a real exposure how to integrate the JSONPowerDB with the web software/webpage and with mobile applications.
+It is very easy to integrate with any application.